 You could also start the engine and play with your dog outside the car, or have a trusted member of the family inside the car to show it that being in a car is not a frightening experience.
 Su also suggests that playing calming music, massaging your furry friend with a small dose of lavender oil on it, or having a favourite toy would be helpful as it will keep your dog’s mind engaged in something else.

 If you’re hoping to better understand your dog and learn effective techniques to help raise a happy, healthy and well-adjusted dog, look no further than canine behaviour specialists K9 Kampong!
-Click here to find out more!
+Volkswagen owners can enjoy 15% off their Lodge & Learn packages and home-based behavioural modification sessions!* Click here or call 90280121 to find out more!